ereverman/eQTL_HeadsNotes/README.md

-# eQTL_HeadsNotes
+# eQTL_HeadsNotes, also followed for eQTL_Midgut

-Started with 192 genotypes.
-94 samples (188 files) from plate 1; 96 samples from plate 2, NextSeq HO-PE37 with 1% PhiX and using 1-mismatch demultiplexing.
+Heads: Started with 94 samples (188 files) from plate 1; 96 samples from plate 2, NextSeq HO-PE37 with 1% PhiX and using 1-mismatch demultiplexing.
+Plate 2 was also sequenced MO because of underclustering issues.

+Midgut: 96 samples from plates 3 and 4.

 ## Project was initiated with Atom: eQTLCuAdult